-It is my hope that this site will hopefully expose new artists to the readers, as well as be a great resource for the artists to share news and gain new fans.
-Quote a few artists that have been shown on the site have already attracted the interest of some well known galleries.
-When the opportunity presents itself, I have also been able to curate a few art shows.
-It is my hope that the Creep Machine exposes readers to new art, and most importantly gets them excited about all of the amazing art that is being created today, and maybe you’ll even take the time to look back in history as well.
+The goal of this site has always been to expose new artists to the readers, as well as be a great resource for artists to share news and gain new fans.
+Quite a few artists that have been shown on the site have attracted the interest of some well known galleries.
+It is my hope that the Creep Machine exposes readers to new art, and most importantly gets them excited about all of the amazing art that is being created today.
+Maybe you’ll even take the time to look back in art history as well.

 Why the name “Creep Machine”?

-Well, I’m really into old pulp comics and art and the name creep machine kind of fits in that old, b-movie, pulp comic kind of deal.
-For many years during my studies I slowly moved around the internet and books and collected art links, which is how this blog was born.
+Well, I’m really into old pulp comics and art, and the name creep machine kind of fits in that old, b-movie, pulp comic kind of deal.
+For many years during my studies I slowly collected information from the internet and books, and collected art links, which is how this blog was born.
 It was originally just a place for me to revisit art I found inspiring.

 Can I send you my work to put on the site?

-From 2007 to 2008 I also wrote for SFWeekly.com.
-I would post a weekly column that was available Tuesday mornings at 8am.
-The posts were based on 5 prints that are great buys.
+From 2007 to 2008 I wrote for SFWeekly.com.
+I posted a weekly column that was available Tuesday mornings at 8am.
+The posts were based on 5 prints that were not to be missed.
 Head on over to the site and check out the “Lowbrow Art Sale” blog area.
 SFWeekly

 You can also check out the archive that has all of the previous articles I have written: